Counselling and Psychotherapy

 Counselling and Psychotherapy offer the opportunity to talk in confidence with a qualified practitioner who is trained to listen to you attentively, and with understanding.

 In Counselling and Psychotherapy a professional, confidential, reliable and safe relationship is formed with a qualified and experienced therapist in order to enable change.

-This relationship with the therapist provides the space to explore difficult, and often painful, experiences and emotions.
+This relationship with the therapist provides the space to explore difficult experiences and emotions.
 These may include feelings of anxiety, depression, anger, loss, distress, isolation, trauma, etc; or perhaps the loss of a sense of direction or purpose in life.

 Counselling and Psychotherapy can enable the person to talk freely and explore feelings, beliefs and thoughts.
 In understanding some of the influences and life experiences of clients, the counsellor can also help make sense of present difficulties.

 Counselling and Psychotherapy also seek to enable the person gain an increased capacity for insight and choice, through which the individual can become more autonomous, fulfil their potential, and have an increased sense of well being.

 The first session is an assessment where we explore presenting issues and the reason why you would like to have counselling.
 The decision to have short term or long term counselling will be mutually agreed.
 Sometimes a single session may be all that is needed.